Currency:

 After all, something that is extremely easy thanks to WordPress.

-It's about updating both posts and pages.
+We are talking about updating both posts and pages.

-There's no denying that that search engine robots and Internet users themselves love news.
+It's impossible to deny that search engine robots and Internet users themselves love news.
 They appreciate the fact that someone wanted to update old content with new data.

 • How to give new life to old content?